- The Games

 - Take part

-A tradition in the Rio de Janeiro downtown area, happy hour (after-work drinks) around the Arco do Teles is a fine way to experience Carioca culture in the historical centre of the city.
-The arch itself is on the northwest side of Praça XV de Novembro and leads through the charming cobbled street known as Travessa do Comércio to Rua Ouvidor and Rua Mercado, where you will find a vibrant atmosphere between Monday and Friday (particularly towards the end of the week) amongst the tables of cafes, bars and restaurants that fill these narrow streets.
-Here you will see Cariocas relaxing after a long working day – enjoying a glass of beer and typical finger foods.
+Happy hour (after-work drinks) around the Arco do Teles is a fine way to experience carioca culture in the historic centre of the city, as well as being a Rio de Janeiro tradition.
+The arch itself is on the northwestern side of Praça XV de Novembro and leads through the charming cobbled street known as Travessa do Comércio to Rua Ouvidor and Rua Mercado.
+You'll find a vibrant atmosphere amongst the tables of cafés, bars and restaurants that fill these narrow streets, particularly towards the end of the working week, as cariocas relax with a glass of beer and traditional finger foods.
 The area offers many historical, cultural and gastronomic highlights.

 With astonishing views from the north to the south region, the city of Rio de Janeiro invites residents and visitors to the practice of outdoor exercise.
 Frescobol, a traditional sport created on Copacabana Beach during the 50s, became another leisure activity for cariocas on sunny days, both in the summer and winter.